A torturous month of failing to honor myself, and a series of shocks from within the home my heart had chosen, have left me utterly bewildered.

 It is maybe one of the hardest things you will ever do.

 Are you sitting?
 Then you are already a warrior.
 Welcome.
 I am proud of you.

 Become aware of your breath.
 When we are hurt deeply, breathing can become quite shallow.
 Just gently direct your mind to your breath.
 The mind might even fight; It might say “what’s the point, my world is falling apart…” things of this nature.

 Hear it gently- this is no time to berate your bruised self.

 Then simply direct it back to the breath.
 If you can, smile a little on the out breath. (this is from Thich Nhat Hanh.)

 imagine the spiky shards of your heart, feel where they might be – if you can get beyond your brain.
-The brain, after a shock, will often repeat itself. “but he said…” “but we were…” “his family said..”
-“I thought they felt the same about me…” “I was good to them…”
+The brain, after a shock, will often repeat itself, trying to lure you into playing and re-playing the situation, seeking solutions, reasons, answers.

 the stories of wound will repeat, like a person telling over rosary beads.
 According to the Dalai Lama, this is a way to actually keep wounds open and alive, so as soon as you can, try to redirect your thoughts gently.